 What is stormwater runoff?

 Stormwater is water from rain that flows off solid surfaces, gathering from puddles to ditches, streams, and eventually flowing into our lakes and rivers.
 Along the way, stormwater picks up pollutants – including automobile fluids, pesticides, fertilizers, sediment, pet waste and litter, to name a few.
 As a result, excess algae, sediment, and toxic chemicals end up in the the rivers and lakes that supply our drinking water, making the water unfit for consumption.
-New development increases stormwater runoff by adding more sidewalks, streets, bare soil and rooftops to our communities, and contributing to water quality degradation as higher-velocity runoff erodes stream banks faster.
-Not only are we drinking and swimming in stormwater runoff, but we pay the price of additional chemicals and treatments necessary to make our water safe to drink.
+New development increases stormwater runoff by adding more hard surfaces to our communities, which prevent water from soaking into the ground.
+When these pollutants enter our streams, it’s not only harmful to the ecosystems, but it costs more to treat the water so that it’s safe to drink.

-To protect existing and future drinking water supplies, municipalities and counties must enact stricter stormwater regulations, create incentives to capture and reuse stormwater, and increase land conservation and stream restoration.
-Some of the most promising opportunities include Low-Impact Development (LID)/Green Infrastructure (GI), rainwater capture and reuse through cisterns and other stormwater storage devices, rain gardens, permeable pavers that allow water to soak into the ground, and using soil and vegetation to manage and treat rainwater naturally.
+To protect existing and future drinking water supplies, municipalities and counties must look at our water systems as more than just drinking water or stormwater, but rather as one integrated system.
+Municipalities need to look at innovative ways to manage stormwater, create incentives to capture and reuse stormwater, and increase land conservation and stream restoration.
 While personal actions, like the installation of rain gardens and rainwater capture systems in individual homes, can help solve our water problems, you can have an even greater impact by advocating for policy changes that require Wake County and its municipalities to improve stormwater management.